What Can Be Learned From Dwight’s Standing Desk Phase

 Without comfortable shoes, a good, supportive stool, and a quality mat to give your body extra cushion — your feet will be aching by the end of the day and you’ll likely long for the comfort of your old chair as he did.

 It does, in fact, take time and effort to find the ‘sweet spot’ with a standing desk.
-This is because — first and foremost — you’ll need to replace your old sedentary routine by adopting the new habit of moving throughout the day.
-If you’re accustomed to sitting down literally all day long, this replacement will, of course, be hard.
-But the body simply doesn’t like to stay in one place too long; one of keys to finding success with a standing desk is in fact movement itself.
-An app that sends reminders to get up and take breaks from the computer can help you develop this new routine characterized by more movement.
+If you’re accustomed to sitting down literally all day long, the new routine of moving more will be a challenge.
+But the body simply doesn’t like to stay in one place too long, and one of keys to success with a standing desk is in fact movement itself.
+An app that sends reminders to get up and take breaks from the computer can help.

 The Ergo Impact team can attest that alternating through postures throughout the day is part of a healthier, more productive lifestyle.
 Some powerful, overlooked benefits associated with keeping the body more active at work include greater focus, deeper breathing, and increased daily calorie burn.